VERIFY BEFORE RELYING

 Methodology

-This practice page was built from the DBPR Florida Real Estate Sales Associate Candidate Information Booklet, Chapter 475, Florida Statutes, Chapter 61J2, Florida Administrative Code, the existing Pass Florida escrow topic map, and current Florida escrow rule references.
-The questions are original study scenarios designed to practice deadlines, holder-of-funds analysis, dispute procedures, and violation labels without copying official exam content.
+This practice page was reviewed against the current Department of Business and Professional Regulation (DBPR) Florida Real Estate Sales Associate Candidate Information Booklet, F.S.
+Chapter 475, F.A.C.
+61J2-14.008 through 61J2-14.014, F.A.C.
+61J2-10.032, DBPR's current FREC law-book reference, Florida Realtors escrow guidance, the existing Pass Florida escrow topic map, and current Florida escrow rule references as of June 27, 2026.
+It is scheduled for re-verification by December 27, 2026 on a 6-month regulatory cadence.
+The questions are original study scenarios designed to practice deadlines, holder-of-funds analysis, title-company verification, dispute procedures, and violation labels without copying official exam content.

 Sources